cino/cino.github.io/content/2019/04-18_first-post-again/index.md

 author = "Ricardo Cino"
 title = "First post again"
 slug = "first-post-again"
-date = "2019-04-18"
+description = "The third try of starting and actually updating a personal blog." date = "2019-04-18"
 +++
 Ah, we are back!
 Once again, this will be the third try of starting and actually updating a personal blog.
 I’m not exactly sure what I wrote down the last time but I’m planning the same.